TelegraphPrep/mid-term/READme.md

 ## Problems

 Each assessment contains folders that correspond to the prompts listed below.
-Complete the instructions in the file, `README.md` within each folder (reproduced below).
+Complete the instructions in the file `README.md` within each folder.